roobert/roobert.github.io/_posts/2017-09-11-Monitoring-SSL-Certificate-Expiry.md

 * prometheus: ensure the controllers are up      (responding) (aka: not 500'ing due to)
 * prometheus: ensure the controllers are responding? (aka: not 500'ing due to)
 * prometheus: ensure the expiry dates haven't been hit (ok)

+## Conclusion

+Whether your needs are as complex as ours, with multiple ingress controllers and whether you use GCP or not,